arashkay/JackTheButler/README.md

 4. Wait for build to complete (~3-5 min)
 5. Click the provided URL to access your dashboard

-Your Jack will be live at a public URL like `https://jack-xxxxx.up.railway.app` with automatic HTTPS.
+Your Jack will be live at a public URL with automatic HTTPS.

-> **Pricing:** Both have free tiers.
+> **Pricing:** All providers have free tiers.
 For production use, expect ~$5-10/month.

 ---